 Accessibility considerations - It's a good idea when creating a visualisation to consider whether your audience might include people with visual impairments, such as colour blindness.
 To keep your visualisation accessible, ensure that colour isn't the sole way of conveying information by using patterns and labels to help differentiate the information.
 You can also find colour hues and saturation that will still be differentiable to colour blind vision.
 Resources like ColorBrewer allow you to come up with colour blind safe (as well as printing in grey-scale safe!) colour palettes.

 The kind of visualisation that you choose to create will be largely dependent upon what kind of data you have.
 Visualisations will each be suited to specific functions, and trying to force your data to display in an unsuitable form will result in an ineffective or misleading visualisation.
 Think about the function that you want your visualisation to perform.
 For instance, you might be trying to: show relationships between things (a network diagram might be appropriate), identify correlations (scatterplot), follow a trend through time (line chart), or map a distribution (choropleth map), to name but a few.
-The Data Visualisation Catalogue and The Data Viz Project are useful resources to help you identify which type of visualisation is most appropriate to your data and the message that you want to communicate.
+Check out From Data to Viz, The Data Visualisation Catalogue and The Data Viz Project to help figure out what kind of visualisation will be most appropriate to your data and message.